 Yılmaz, Burcu

-Scale-free localization in non-Hermitian systems is a distinctive form of localization where the localization length of certain eigenstates, called scale-free localized (SFL) states, scales proportionally with the system size.
-Unlike skin states, which have size-independent localization lengths, SFL states preserve their spatial profile across different system sizes.
-We consider a model consisting of a single non-Hermitian impurity embedded in an otherwise Hermitian one-dimensional lattice.
-The introduction of disorder transforms these SFL states into Anderson-localized states.
-In contrast to the Hatano-Nelson model, where disorder localizes skin states with a size-independent transition, the presence of SFL states leads to a size-dependent Anderson transition in our model.
-Extending this theme, we also examine the competition between Non-Hermitian Skin Effect (NHSE), Anderson Localization (AL), and Nonlinearity (NL) in a nonlinear Schrödinger-type lattice.
-Time-domain simulations reveal distinct transport behaviors under varying disorder and nonlinearity strengths, offering a complementary dynamical perspective to the static transition studied in the scale-free model.
+Scale-free localization in non-Hermitian systems is a distinctive type of localization where the localization length of certain eigenstates, known as scale-free localized (SFL) states, scales proportionally with the system size.
+Unlike skin states, where the localization length is independent of the system size, SFL states maintain a spatial profile that remains invariant as the system size changes.
+We consider a model involving a single non-Hermitian impurity in an otherwise Hermitian one-dimensional lattice.
+Introducing disorder into this system transforms SFL states into Anderson-localized states.
+In contrast to the Hatano-Nelson model, where disorder typically leads to the localization of skin states and a size-independent Anderson transition, the scale-free localization in our model causes a size-dependent Anderson transition.